ivorscott/go-delve-reload/README.md

 ON CONFLICT DO NOTHING;
 ```

-Appending "ON CONFLICT DO NOTHING;" to the end of the sql command prevents conflicts if the seed file is executed to the database more than once. **Note:** This behavior works because the products table has at least one table column with a unique constraint.
+Conflicts may arise when you execute the seed file more than once to the database.
+Appending "ON CONFLICT DO NOTHING;" to the end prevents this.
+This functionality depends on at least one table column having a unique constraint.
+In our case id is unique.

-Finally, add the products seed file to the database
+Finally, add the products seed to the database.

 ```
 make insert products
 ```

-Enter the database and examine its state
+Enter the database and examine its state.

 ```makefile
 make debug-db